causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents a `Struct` node.

-Struct definitions use the `struct` keyword, with the following components in order: optional modifiers, the `struct` keyword, the struct name, optional type parameters, optional parent interface specification, optional generic constraints, and the struct body definition.
+Struct definitions use the `struct` keyword, followed by: optional modifiers, the `struct` keyword, the struct name, optional type parameters, optional parent interface specification, optional generic constraints, and the struct body definition.

-Parent Types:
+Parent Type:

 - [Decl](#class-decl)